niko1499/Lidar_Utility/README.md

 source devel/setup.bash
 catkin_make
 ```
-For PX2 use the PX2 branch instead
+To install without any suplimental files or point cloud data use:
 ```
 git clone -b PX2 https://github.com/niko1499/Lidar_Utility.git
 ```
 ## To Run the project
 1. **Select the source of your lidar data and launch it (you may need to launch roscore first):**

 - **rslidar:** Below is the roslaunch command to launch the [rslidar](http://www.robosense.ai/) driver that is included in this workspace.
 It has been modified slightly from its origional form.
+It is recommended you use the setIP script before launching the driver to configure your static IP.
 ```
 roslaunch rslidar_pointcloud rs_lidar_16.launch
 ```
 - **Pandar40:** Below is the roslaunch command to launch the [Pandar40](http://www.hesaitech.com/en/index.html) driver that is included in this workspace.
 It has been modified slightly from its origional form.
+It is recommended you use the setIP script before launching the driver to configure your static IP.
 ```
 roslaunch pandar_pointcloud Pandar40_points.launch
 ```
-- **.pcd file:** Below are a couple examples of how to use ROS to publis a .pcd as a ros PointCloud2 topic.
+- **.pcd file:** Below are a couple examples of how to use ROS to publish a .pcd as a ros PointCloud2 topic.
 See the pcd directory for more valid file names.
 _
 ```
 rosrun pcl_ros pcd_to_pointcloud ~/Lidar_Utility/PointCloudData/pcd/velodyne1/2826laser.pcd .1
 rosrun pcl_ros pcd_to_pointcloud ~/Lidar_Utility/PointCloudData/pcd/velodyne1/2321laser.pcd .1
 ```
 - **rosbag:**
 First cd into the bag directory.
 Then run rosbag.
 The -l loops the file.
 The -r specifies a rate multiplier.
-See the pcd directory for more valid file names.
+See the rosbag directory for more valid file names. *Note: Bag files only in local repo.
+Too large to upload to Git.
 ```
 cd ~/Lidar_Utility/PointCloudData/rosbag/SAIC_campus
 rosbag play -l -r .3 veh3.bag